 Now Google's character limit is 320, giving plenty of space to convey product details, pricing, shipping promotions and much more.

-Recently, Google increased the character limit of meta descriptions.
-Previously, meta descriptions had a character limit of 156 in order to render fully in a SERP.
-Any information past character #156 was replaced with an ellipsis and lost to the viewing eye of a customer.
-The text was still readable by search engines, but as the end goal of the meta description is to attract clicks, it forced marketers to get creative with just a few sentences of space.
-Now, the character limit is 320, giving plenty of space to convey product details, pricing, shipping promotions and much more.
+Meta descriptions have a character limit of 156 in order to render fully in a SERP.
+Any information past character #156 is replaced with an ellipsis and lost to the viewing eye of a customer.
+The text is still readable by search engines, but as the end goal of the meta description is to attract clicks, it forces marketers to get creative with just a few sentences of space.
 We highly recommend using Portent’s SERP Preview Tool to test out how your meta title tags and meta descriptions will look in a search engine results page.

 Not every meta description you write is going to be a masterpiece, and that’s OK.
 At the end of the day, your goal is to make it crystal clear to searchers that your listing is the best listing for their search query.
 The more you optimize this field, the better relevance your site’s pages will have and the more likely a search engine will display your optimized description in full.
 It’s a busy internet out there with lots of 30-second elevator rides.
 How will you stand out?